 CALM is the Campaign Against Living Miserably, for men aged 15-35.

-Aims to promote the well-being of bereaved people and to enable anyone bereaved by death to understand their grief and cope with their loss.
+Aims to promote the well-being of bereaved people and to enable anyone bereaved to understand their grief and cope with their loss.

 Charity for sufferers of depression.
 Has a network of self help groups.